 Recommended by Claudia from My Adventures Across The World

-On a hot summer day, while people in the rest of the city are bothered by the terrible heat and the strong sun, Miraflores is very hazy, and almost cool because of the cold air coming from the Pacific Ocean.
+On a hot summer day, while people in the rest of the city are bothered by the terrible heat and the intense sun, Miraflores is very hazy and almost cool because of the cold air coming from the Pacific Ocean.

 But right before sunset, when the temperature goes down, the haze disappears to reveal the most beautiful view one could hope for.

-Looking down at the Ocean, it is possible to see people riding the waves with their surf boards; others paragliding; some running or playing football at the beach; and many simply enjoying a walk with their better half.
+Looking down at the Ocean, it is possible to see people riding the waves with their surfboards; others paragliding; some running or playing football at the beach; and many simply enjoying a walk with their better halves.